Why Flexibility Is the Working Parent’s Superpower

 1) Outside of any constraints, what is important to you?

-2) Where is communication required on what is important to you?
+2) Where is communication required around what matters most?

-3) How empowered do you feel to make flexible working arrangements that suit you?
+3) How empowered do you feel to make it work for you?

 Previous